 They plan to pay for the initial stages of the project through commercialism.
 After all, Kurt Cobain summed up the state of our nation when he sang, “Here we are now, entertain us!”
 And the records show that we will pay to be entertained.

-California investor, Dennis Tito, recently took a trip to the International Space Station, after donating $20 million dollars to the Russian Space program.
-Wealthy celebrities like Canadian director James Cameron and the brothers of rock band Oasis have also voiced their interest to visit the big ball in the sky.
+California investor, Dennis Tito, recently took a trip to the International Space Station (ISS), after donating $20 million (U.S.) to Russia’s space program.
+Wealthy celebrities like Canadian director, James Cameron, and the brothers of rock band, Oasis have also voiced their interest to visit the big ball in the sky.

-In the same report by Veronis, Suhler & Associates, consumers spent close to $4 billion dollars on video-game software alone.
-So, for a mere $1.42 billion dollars the Artemis Project is a drop in the entertainment bucket.
+In the same report by Veronis, Suhler & Associates, consumers spent close to $4 billion (U.S.) on video game software alone.
+For a mere $1.42 billion (U.S.) the Artemis Project is a drop in the entertainment bucket.

 The project expects to pay for the initial lunar base primarily by exploiting the fun factor of the grand adventure of space flight.
-Planners expect to make the experience so much fun that net revenues from the entertainment value of the project, through its first flight, will be more than US$5 billion.
-These revenue estimates are based on comparisons to similiar mass-marketing ventures which tie movies and television shows in with associated merchandise and services.
+Planners expect to make the experience so much fun that net revenues from the entertainment value of the project, through its first flight, will be more than $5 billion (U.S.).
+These revenue estimates are based on comparisons to similar mass-marketing ventures which tie movies and television shows in with associated merchandise and services.

 Clearly, the real challenge of the program is to make it fun!

-Although the United States government does not encourage this project, there are those at the National Aeronautics and Space Administration (NASA), who support the program.
-“I wish commercial enterprise would be more commercial, and stop running to Uncle Sugar every time they want to do something,” says NASA Administrator Dan Goldin.
+Although the U.S. government does not encourage this project, there are those at the National Aeronautics and Space Administration (NASA), who support the program.
+“I wish commercial enterprise would be more commercial and stop running to Uncle Sugar every time they want to do something,” says NASA administrator, Dan Goldin.

-So, what will a two-week vacation to the moon cost?
-Apparently, the price you would expect to pay for a luxury-class European capital tour, or probably less than $10,000.
-For that, you would play in zero gravity, sightsee for the few days it takes to get to the moon, of course, moon walk and if you’re in the mood, perhaps take a bus tour.
+What will a two-week vacation to the moon cost?
+Apparently, the price you would expect to pay for a luxury-class European capital tour or probably less than $10,000 (U.S.).
+For that, you would play in zero gravity, sightsee for the few days it takes to get to the moon, moon walk (of course!), and if you’re in the mood, perhaps take a bus tour.

-At first, the expedition-class flights would be for rugged explorers, the sort of trip that will appeal to safari-goers, mountain climbing types and perhaps hidden cave adventurers.
+At first, the expedition-class flights would be marketed towards rugged explorers—think safari-goers, mountain climbing types, and perhaps hidden cave adventurers.
 Eventually, the lunar tourism industry will grow into luxury-class trips suitable for the casual sightseer.

-University bound student, Al Dharsee says, “I would certainly go to the moon, if given the opportunity, so that I could look at the Earth and laugh.
-But with the way we treat our own planet, I don’t think we deserve to set foot on any planets or moons for that matter.”
+University student, Al Dharsee says, “I would certainly go to the moon, if given the opportunity, so that I could look at the Earth and laugh.
+But with the way we treat our own planet, I don’t think we deserve to set foot on any planets—or moons for that matter.”

-However, if you are one of those ready to book a flight, don’t pack your bags quite yet, your flight is not scheduled to depart for at least a couple of decades.
+If you are a hopeful space traveller ready to book a flight to the moon, don’t pack your bags quite yet—your flight is not scheduled to depart for at least a couple more decades.